New weapons detection system will provide enhanced security at NYS Fair

 With an increase in mass shootings, trainings include active shooter drills.
 Plus, security both on the grounds and behind the scenes will be monitoring counterintelligence, social media, and a whole host of cameras throughout the grounds.

-Typically, NYS Police receive calls for service for first aid and lost persons while at the fair.
-Trooper Keller is encouraging everyone to use the lost kid tags that can be found at each gate not only for children but also for people who disabilities who may easily wander off.
+Typically, NYS Police receive calls for service, first aid, and lost persons while at the fair.
+Trooper Keller encourages everyone to use the lost kid tags that can be found at each gate for children and people with disabilities who may easily wander off.